javier-lopez/tundle-plugins/tmux-resurrect/README.md

 By default Tmux environment is saved to a file in the `~/.tmux/resurrect` dir.
 To change it edit:

     setenv -g @resurrect-dir '/some/path'

+#### Resurrect session files

+By default tmux-resurrect keeps the latest 25 sessions around (~100KB), to change this value edit:

+    setenv -g @resurrect-save-max '25'

 #### Restoring bash history (experimental)